Monday, April 6, 2026

 Glory to the Father, and to the Son, and to the Holy Spirit: now and ever, and unto ages of ages.
 Amen.

 Our Father, who art in heaven, hallowed be thy Name; thy kingdom come; thy will be done on earth, as it is in heaven.
-Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us; and let us not fall into temptation, but deliver us from the evil one.

 Lord have mercy.
 (12x)